Sports Safety for Children

 Children should stay hydrated during and after sports.

-Many different sports-related injuries require clinical care by a physician or other health care professional.
+Many different sports-related injuries require clinical care by a doctor or other health care professional.
 Listed in the directory below are some, for which we have provided a brief overview.